 AC Level 1 minimum amperage capability shall be 12 amps.

-AC Level 2 minimum amperage capability shall be 24 amps.
+AC Level 2 minimum amperage capability shall be 24 amps or sufficient power to enable charging from a state of discharge to a full charge in less than 4 hours.

 The cord shall be configurable by the user, without the use of tools, to facilitate plugging into an appropriate National Electrical Manufacturers Association (NEMA) standard outlet to facilitate Level 1 and Level 2 charging.